praveenoruganti/praveenoruganti-springboot/0_Projects/praveenoruganti-springboot-kafka/ReadMe.md

 ```

-Let’s see the main application class with Swagger integration
+Lets see the main application class with Swagger integration

 ```JAVA
 package com.praveen.kafka;